 The book is aimed both at parents and professionals and my aim was to explain the evidence and offer a resource which would support decision making without being prescriptive.

 At some point on this updating journey, the booklet grew into a book.
-But although there were a few important changes and updates to the evidence, this is one of the areas in which there STILL haven’t been any randomised controlled trials.
+But although there were some important changes and updates to the evidence, this is one of the areas in which there STILL haven’t been any randomised controlled trials.

 “I learned early on in my midwifery education that vitamin K was a vital, lifesaving substance.
 I was taught that it should be given to all newborn babies within a couple of hours of their birth, ideally by injection.
 It could also be given by mouth but the injection was considered to be better, because the drug would remain in the baby’s system for longer and would be released slowly over time.
 I learned to explain to parents that vitamin K was necessary to prevent their baby from bleeding.
 The suggestion that their baby could bleed without vitamin K is enough to scare anyone into agreeing to its administration, but we were taught to explain other things too.
 So I learned to tell parents that all babies are born without the vitamin K that they need, which is why we administer it in the birthing room.
 Like all student midwives, I learned all of these ‘facts’ and I practised giving vitamin K injections safely and proficiently before documenting its administration in the medical notes.